jan-bogaerts/mark/src/markdownCode.md

     - use the LuArrowDownToDot icon
     - when `!transformer.cache.getResult(positionTrackingService.activeFragment?.key)`
     - show in orange
 - the component shows a tooltip (from the antd library) which shows the status of the component.
+If the fragment is out-of-date, include this in the tooltip

 ##### results view tab